-- 1. The Forestry Assistant Specialist (FAS) is unable to inspect/approve the final Advancement Agreement invoice due to an assignment associated with a State emergency or the FAS is not available to inspect the final invoice in a timely manner. - 2.
+- 1. The FAS is unable to inspect/approve the final Advancement Agreement invoice due to an assignment associated with a State emergency or the FAS is not available to inspect the final invoice in a timely manner. - 2.
 The acreage associated with the Advancement Agreement has been substantially damaged by fire and the scope of the project has significantly changed. - 3.
 Verification from the nursery that delivery of the seedlings was delayed.

 An Advancement expiration extension request shall not be granted for pile burning.
-An Advancement expiration extension request is at the discretion of the Forestry Assistant Specialist and subject to STATE approval.
+An Advancement expiration extension request is at the discretion of the FAS and subject to STATE approval.

-CFIP Advancement Invoicing
+Advancement Invoicing - Required Documentation

-The Participant/Grantee shall submit an invoice that identifies the acreage that has been completed along with the total actual cost.
-Supporting documentation shall include proof of payment of all costs including State and landowner cost share through submittal of cancelled checks, contractor invoices reflecting "\$0" balance (must be signed by the contractor), or other proof of payment.
+In addition to the documentation required for a standard CFIP invoice package (see Preparing the CFIP Invoice Package), invoices for grants with advance balances shall include proof of payment of all costs including State and landowner cost share through submittal of canceled checks, contractor invoices reflecting "\$0" balance (must be signed by the contractor), or other proof of payment.
 A contractor invoice alone is not sufficient proof of payment.
-A map shall be included within the supporting documentation identifying the completed area associated with the completion report (map shall comply with the mapping requirements identified within "CFIP Advancement Supporting Documentation").